the-dharma-bum/FetalCPSeg/README.md

 ![3dresult](img/3d_result.png)

 ## Relevant Resource
-The relevant code can be also found at https://github.com/bchimagine
-If you have any question, please be free to contact Prof. Ali Gholipour (ali.gholipour@childrens.harvard.edu) or Mr. Haoran Dou (dhr9936@gmail.com).
+This repo is based on the one [here](wulalago/FetalCPSeg).

 ## Citation
-If this work is helpful for you, please cite our paper as follows:
+If this work is helpful for you, please cite the original paper as follows:
 ```
 @article{dou2020deep,
   title={A Deep Attentive Convolutional Neural Network for Automatic Cortical Plate Segmentation in Fetal MRI},